Recovering a Hidden Community Beyond the Kesten-Stigum Threshold in $O(|E| \log^*|V|)$ Time: Main results

 \subsection{Upper and lower bounds for linear message passing}

-Results are given in this section to suggest that the spectral limit for weak recovery is given by $\lambda > 1.$ Spectral algorithms estimate the communities based on the principal eigenvectors of the adjacency matrix, see, \eg, \cite{Alon98,McSherry01,YunProutiere14} and the reference therein.
+Results are given in this section to show that a particular spectral method -- linear message passing -- achieves weak recovery if and only if $\lambda>1.$ Spectral algorithms estimate the communities based on the principal eigenvectors of the adjacency matrix, see, \eg, \cite{Alon98,McSherry01,YunProutiere14} and the reference therein.
 Under the single community model, $\expect{A}= (p-q) ( \sigma \sigma^\top -\diag{\sigma} ) + q ( \allones- \identity),$ where $\diag{\sigma}$ denotes the diagonal matrix with the diagonal entries given by $\sigma$; $\identity $ denotes the identity matrix and $\allones$ denotes the all-one matrix.
 By the Davis-Kahan $\sin\theta$ theorem \cite{DavisKahan70}, the principal eigenvector of $A- q ( \allones- \identity)$ is almost parallel to $ \sigma $ provided that the spectral norm $\|A-\expect{A}\|$ is much smaller than $K(p-q)$; thus one can estimate $C^\ast$ by thresholding the principal eigenvector entry-wise.
 Therefore, if we apply the spectral method, a natural matrix to start with is $A-q(\mathbf{J}-\mathbf{I})$, or $A - q\mathbf{J}.$ Finding the principal eigenvector of $A - q\mathbf{J}$ according to the power method is done by starting with some vector and repeatedly multiplying by $A - q\mathbf{J}$ sufficiently many times.
 We shall consider the scaled matrix $\frac{ A - q\mathbf{J} }{\sqrt{m}}$ where $m=(n-K)q.$ Of course the scaling doesn't change the eigenvectors.
 This suggests the following linear message passing update equation:

 The first sum is over all vertices in the graph and doesn't depend on $i.$ An idea is to appeal to the law of large numbers and replace the first sum by its expectation.
 Also, in the sparse graph regime $np=o(\log n)$, there exist vertices of high degrees $\omega(np)$, and the spectrum of $A$ is very sensitive to high-degree vertices (see, \eg, \cite[Appendix A]{HajekWuXuSDP14} for a proof).
 To deal with this issue, as proposed in \cite{KrzakalaMMSLC13spectral,BordenaveLelargeMassoulie:2015dq}, we associate the messages in \prettyref{eq:spectralpowermethod} with directed edges and prevent the message transmitted from $j$ to $i$ from being immediately reflected back as a term in the next message from $i$ to $j,$ resulting in the following linear message passing algorithm: